-Medicaid Planning: Irrevocable Trust for Asset Protection
+Medicaid Asset Protection Trust

-Another feature of this type of trust is that it generally pays income only to the trustor -- for example, interest on CD's or stock dividends -- but limits the trustor's access to the principal.
-While assets placed in the trust can be managed by the trustee and bought and sold as before, the trustor and spouse cannot draw on the principal for their own needs.
-They may, however, withdraw principal to make gifts to other family members.
+The Medicaid Asset Protection Trust generally pays income only to you, the trustor - for example, interest on CD's or stock dividends - but limits your access to the principal.
+While assets placed in the Trust can be managed by the trustee and bought and sold as before, you and your spouse may not draw on the principal for your own needs.
+You can, however, direct your trustee to make gifts to other family members.

 You continue to have full use of any real estate placed in the Trust.